gopinathsjsu/team-project-four-horseman/ProjectDocument/WeeklyScrumBoard.md

 #### Pratik

 Q1.
 What tasks did I work on / complete?
+- POST API calls for Booking reservations and UI changes.

 Q2.
 What am I planning to work on next?
+-N/A

 Q3.
 What tasks are blocked waiting on another team member?
+-N/A